 - toilet located at the kiosk

-- picnic area - tables on both sides of the park and by the cafè
+- picnic areas - tables on both sides of the park and by the kiosk

 - Art in the park - sculptures in the Tibetan Peace Garden by Hamish Horsley and Soviet Memorial by Sergei Shcherbakov

 - gardens - features include mature trees, a small woodland, a community orchard, a world garden, a nature area and wildlife pond (open by appointment) and an Ice Age Tree trail

-- sports centre - sports area comprises a five a side football, basketball, netball and tennis courts which are available to hire throughout the week.
-Visit Everyone Active website or call 0333 005 0403
+- sports centre - sports area comprises a five-a-side football, basketball and netball which are available to hire throughout the week; learn more about Southwark Leisure

 - free for all multi-use games area